Selling guide

 AI summary

-A caveat is a formal notice lodged with Land Information New Zealand (LINZ) that acts as a 'stop' sign on a property title, preventing the owner from selling or mortgaging it.
+A caveat is a legal notice lodged with Land Information New Zealand (LINZ) that acts as a 'stop' sign on a property title, preventing the owner from selling or transferring it.

 What exactly is a caveat?
 (And why you should care)